 Notes

-- You can use gluten free dry pasta or fresh pasta for this recipe.
-I love Trader Joe's fresh gluten free pasta in their refrigerated section.
-Whatever gluten free pasta you choose to make, it is important to follow the cooking directions on the box.
+- Use gluten-free dry pasta or fresh pasta for this recipe.
+I love Trader Joe’s fresh gluten free pasta in their refrigerated section.
+Whatever gluten-free pasta you choose to make, it is important to follow the cooking directions on the box.
 Every brand has different cook times.

-- My kids love this recipe with cod, but you can use any mild seafood or shellfish like shrimp in this recipe.
-Make sure if you use fish to check for bones!
+- My kids love this recipe with cod, but you can use any mild seafood or shellfish, such as shrimp.
+Always check the fish for bones!

-- I recommend heavy cream, which is a staple in alfredo sauce.
-I do not recommend using half and half.
+- I recommend heavy cream, which is a staple in Alfredo sauce.
+I do not recommend using half-and-half because it won’t thicken as much.

 - You can use fresh or jarred minced garlic.
 In a pinch, you can also use garlic powder.

-- This recipe will keep fresh up to 3 days in the refrigerator in an airtight container.
+- This recipe will stay fresh for up to 3 days in the refrigerator in an airtight container.

 SPECIAL NOTE